FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Introduction

 \section{Introduction}

 Each year, over 3.5 million patents are filed worldwide, driving technological innovation and economic growth~\citep{wipo2023report}.
 Drafting patent specifications, particularly the description section, remains a knowledge-intensive process that requires deep technical expertise and adherence to legal standards such as enablement and sufficiency of disclosure~\citep{jiang2024nlpinsurveys}.
-The description, which forms the bulk of a patent document, demands structural consistency and linguistic precision, making its automation a significant challenge.
-The rising volume of patent filings shown in Fig.~\ref{fig:intro_overview} highlights the need for scalable automation tools to alleviate the burden on patent professionals.
-With patent attorney fees ranging from \$5,000 to \$15,000 per application~\citep{upcounsel2024patentcost}, there is a compelling economic justification for the integration of automation in the drafting process.
+The description, which forms the bulk of a patent document, demands structural consistency and linguistic precision, making automation a significant challenge.
+As illustrated in Fig.~\ref{fig:intro_overview}, the sustained growth in global patent filings underscores the need for scalable automation tools to support patent professionals.

-Recent advances in large language models (LLMs) have accelerated progress in automating patent drafting, but most efforts have focused on generating claims or summaries, leaving the description section underexplored~\citep{Bai2024PatentGPT,casola2022patentgen,yoo2025patentmind}.
-This challenge becomes even greater when generating descriptions from scientific papers, which are a primary source of inventions and differ significantly in rhetorical style and structure from patents~\citep{murray2005formal}.
+Recent advances in large language models (LLMs) have demonstrated significant potential in various patent analytics tasks, such as automated classification~\citep{emer2026large} and quality assessment~\citep{schmitt2025disentangling,yoo2025patentscore}.
+However, in the context of automating patent drafting, most efforts have focused on generating claims or summaries, leaving the description section underexplored~\citep{Bai2024PatentGPT,casola2022patentgen}.
+This challenge becomes even greater when generating descriptions from scientific papers, which are a primary source of inventions and differ significantly in rhetorical style and structure.
 While papers emphasize experimental evidence and theoretical insights, patent descriptions prioritize implementability and legal compliance, creating structural and linguistic mismatches that limit current models and hinder faithful knowledge transfer from scientific discoveries to intellectual property~\citep{Althammer2021LinguisticallyInformedMasking}.